my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   **3rd Exit** to Ring Road South, Swindon, Midlands

-    After the 3rd exit, <span style='color:chartreuse'>remain in the middle lane</span>, this lane will lead you to merge to the left lane automatically, be prepared to exit.
+    After the 3rd exit, <span style='color:#32CD32'>remain in the middle lane</span>, this lane will lead you to merge to the left lane automatically, be prepared to exit.

     <img src="{{ site.baseurl}}/images/image-20221127111900164.png" alt="image-20221127111900164" style="zoom:50%;" />